Googulator/TeslaCrack/README.rst

         python teslacrack.py D:\\

    - In some cases you may start receiving error-messages, saying ``"Cannot decrypt 'file/path', unknown key!"``.
-     That means that some of your files have been encrypted with different AES-keys (i.e. you had interrupted the infection with a reboot?).
+     This means that some of your files have been encrypted with different AES-keys (i.e. the ransomware had been restarted due to a reboot).
-     ``teslacrack.py`` will print at the end all new encrypted AES-key(s) - repeat procedure from step 4 for all newly discovered key(s) :-(
+     ``teslacrack.py`` will print at the end any new encrypted AES-key(s) encountered - repeat the procedure from step 4 for all newly discovered key(s) :-(

-   - ``teslacrack.py`` accepts an optional ``--delete`` parameter, which will delete the encrypted copies of any file it successfully decrypts.
+   - ``teslacrack.py`` accepts an optional ``--delete`` and ``--delete-old`` parameters, which will delete the encrypted copies of any file it successfully decrypts (or already decrypted, the 2nd option).
      Before using this option, make sure that your files are indeed decrypted correctly!

    - By skipping this time the ``-v`` option (verbose logging) you avoid listing